Mainframe-Archive/onyx-server/README.md

 ### Development

-To build local version run `yarn start`.
+To build local version run `yarn`.
 Afterwards you can start the built server from `./bin/onyx-server`.

 Onyx server depends on having a local swarm node running.
 You can start it by running